simonawist/android-runner/glitchy/source-code/README.md

 - or using the VNC viewer on port 5900 (to use the GUI)
 ___

-to download the `glitchy` repository to RPi execute:
+Supposing that the source code is uploaded to `simonawist` GitHub account, to download the `glitchy` repository to RPi execute:

 ```
 git clone https://github.com/simonawist/glitchy.git